josh-feng/lox/README.md

 # lox (lua object model for x/html)

 X/HTML is wacky and verbose.
-To parse an xml file to a lua table and be able to recover it back to the orignal xml, it needs some design.
+To parse an x/html file to a lua table and be able to recover it back to the orignal xml, it needs some design.
-Our design is pretty much the same as the document object model in luaExpat's `lxp.lom`; however, we use OOP to add structures and functionalities on our dom, and we implement a simple markup language parser for the expat replacement.
+Our design is pretty much the same as the document object model in luaExpat's `lxp.lom`; however, we use OOP to add structures and functionalities on our dom, and we implement a simple/sloppy markup language parser for an expat replacement.

+More info can be found in the [wiki page](https://github.com/josh-feng/lox/wiki/LOX-(Lua-Object-model-for-X-html))

+Example:

 ```html
 <tag>